sherryduong93/chasestadiumimpact/README.md

 <br>**New Dataframe:**
 <pre>37354 entries, 14 columns</pre>
 <br>**General EDA on Police Incidents as a whole**
-<pre>In general, crime experienced a steep decline up until 2011, where it has gradually increased and is relatively flat since 2013 and actually decreasing since the Chase Stadium Opened.
-Similar seasonality seen with Fire Department Calls, though it general with normalizing it looks like crime went down.</pre>
+<br>In general, crime experienced a steep decline up until 2011, where it has gradually increased and is relatively flat since 2013 and actually decreasing since the Chase Stadium Opened.
+Similar seasonality seen with Fire Department Calls, though it general with normalizing it looks like crime went down.
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/Total_Police_Calls_2003-2020.png)
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/Incidents2003-2019.png)
 <br>**Dogpatch/Mission Bay Data from before and after Stadium opening**
-<pre>Similar to the Fire Service Call Data, when looking into 2020, the volume seems to have dropped, but unlike the Fire Service Call data, there is not an obvious uptick in the winter, and instead is a gradual dropping of crime.</pre>
+<br>Similar to the Fire Service Call Data, when looking into 2020, the volume seems to have dropped, but unlike the Fire Service Call data, there is not an obvious uptick in the winter, and instead is a gradual dropping of crime.
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/policeincidentmbdp2019-2020.png)